claceio/docs/content/docs/installation/_index.md

 title: "Installation"
 description: "Securely develop and deploy internal web applications"
 weight: 100
+summary: "How to install Clace and do initial setup"
+date: 2023-10-05
 ---

 Clace can currently be installed from source.
 Other installation options will be added soon.